 NHMRC funds research through institutions that it has approved to administer NHMRC grants.

-NHMRC funding is awarded through Administering Institutions (AIs), which include universities, hospitals and medical research institutes that meet defined research governance requirements.
+NHMRC funding is awarded through Administering Institutions, which include universities, hospitals and medical research institutes that meet defined research governance requirements.

 NHMRC's purposes are to fund high-quality health and medical research and build research capability, support the translation of health and medical research into better health outcomes and promote the highest standards of ethics and integrity in health and medical research.
-The role of AIs is to support NHMRC by ensuring that each research activity is conducted in accordance with these purposes.
-Therefore, AIs are expected to demonstrate significant ability in research for improving health and medical outcomes for Australia.
+The role of Administering Institutions is to support NHMRC by ensuring that each research activity is conducted in accordance with these purposes.
+Therefore, Administering Institutions are expected to demonstrate significant ability in research for improving health and medical outcomes for Australia.

-AIs must ensure that each research activity is carried out in an ethical, responsible, diligent and competent manner and in accordance with the approved grant application.
-The responsibilities of AIs include all necessary arrangements to ensure compliance with:
+Administering Institutions must ensure that each research activity is carried out in an ethical, responsible, diligent and competent manner and in accordance with the approved grant application.
+The responsibilities of Administering Institutions include all necessary arrangements to ensure compliance with:

-If your institution does not meet the requirements for AI status, for example due to small size or lack of research infrastructure, you may wish to partner with an existing AI as a Participating Institution (PI) in order to apply for and if successful, receive funding.
+If your institution does not meet the requirements for Administering Institution status, for example due to small size or lack of research infrastructure, you may wish to partner with an existing Administering Institution as a Participating Institution in order to apply for and if successful, receive funding.

-The criteria for your institution to be eligible to apply for AI status are to:
+The criteria for your institution to be eligible to apply for Administering Institution status are to:

 1. Conduct health and medical research in Australia